kermitt2/pdfalto/Readme.md

 # License

-As the original pdf2xml, pdfalto is distributed under GPL2 license.
+As the original pdf2xml and main dependency xpdf, pdfalto is distributed under GPL2 license.

 # Useful links

-These are some tools for converting alto to other formats :
+Some tools for converting alto to other formats:

 - https://github.com/filak/hOCR-to-ALTO
 - https://github.com/UB-Mannheim/ocr-fileformat